ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Evaluation

 \subsection{Bandwidth Saturation Analysis}

 The 7B parity result is explained by a fundamental hardware limit.
 The theoretical minimum time per token for a bandwidth-bound model is:

-The measured 65\,ms corresponds to 85\% of theoretical peak bandwidth utilization.
-The remaining 15\% accounts for non-memory operations (softmax, RoPE, layer normalization) and memory access patterns that do not achieve perfect streaming.
+The measured per-token cost of 78.6\,ms (sustained-load operating point) corresponds to ${\sim}$70\% of theoretical peak bandwidth utilization.
+The remaining gap accounts for non-memory operations (softmax, RoPE, layer normalization), memory access patterns that do not achieve perfect streaming, and the sustained-load thermal envelope of the measurement itself.

-This is a significant finding: \textbf{bare-metal execution reaches the hardware bandwidth limit.} No software optimization---better SIMD kernels, more efficient scheduling, or tighter code---can improve 7B performance on this hardware.
+This is a significant finding: \textbf{bare-metal execution operates at the memory-bandwidth wall.} No software optimization---better SIMD kernels, more efficient scheduling, or tighter code---can lift 7B performance past the bandwidth ceiling on this hardware.
 The path to faster 7B inference requires higher memory bandwidth (DDR5-8000, HBM) or reduced model size (more aggressive quantization).